 P.S.
 My apologies for the awful ad that was appearing earlier.
 Those responsible have been sacked.

 Tools and Ingredients for Chili Garlic Chicken Thigh Recipe

 I love this stuff.
 I put it on chicken, add it to hamburgers, or mix some with scrambled eggs.
 Basically, use it to add extra kick (and a hit of garlic) wherever you’d usually use Tabasco, sriracha, or ketchup.

 Huy Fong, Sriracha Hot Chili Sauce, 17 Ounce Bottle

 If you prefer a bit of sweetness with your heat, use the sriracha instead of the chili garlic sauce.
 It’s also more spreadable than the garlic sauce (the consistency is closer to thin ketchup, while the garlic sauce is more like salsa).

-More Chicken and Chili Recipes
+More Chili Chicken Recipes